 Join us as a trainee and help defend human rights in Europe!

 Twice per year we welcome young graduates into our organisation as trainees.
 For them it is a chance to gain valuable experience in a complex multi-cultural and stimulating work environment.
-For us, we benefit from the enthusiasm, motivation and skills that new graduates bring.
+As an Organisation, we benefit from the enthusiasm, motivation and skills that new graduates bring.

-Our traineeships last from eight weeks to five months, and are not remunerated.
-There are two official traineeship sessions each year (beginning in March and September – see below for details).
+There are two official traineeship sessions each year (beginning in March and October – see below for details).

 Who can apply?